Kyle Richards Makes Instagram Debut As All-Grown-Up ‘Halloween Kills’ Character Lindsey Wallace

 Now that the highly-anticipated sequel has finally wrapped, the official Halloween movie Instagram account posted an image of Richards and fellow cast members Anthony Michael Hall and Nancy Stephens in what looks like a concerning moment in the film.

-In the photo, the three characters are looking ahead at something and they all have concerned expressions on their faces.
+In the photo, the three characters are looking ahead at something, and they all have concerned expressions on their faces.
 People in the background are also staring off into the distance at something that probably isn’t good, and Hall appears to be angry.
 Richards, now 50, is wearing her hair long with bangs, just as she did when she first played Lindsey 41 years ago.

 While Richards and Stephens are reprising their 1978 roles — Stephens is back as original Halloween character Nurse Marion Chambers, per Entertainment Weekly— Hall is on board as Tommy Doyle, a now-grown-up character originally played by child actor Brian Andrews in John Carpenter’s first movie in the franchise.